Matthew Madonna

-Matthew Madonna (November 2, 1935) is a member of the Lucchese crime family who served as acting boss before being imprisoned in 2017.
+Matthew Madonna (November 2, 1935) is an American mobster who is a member of the Lucchese crime family.
+He previously served as acting boss before being imprisoned in 2017.

 Narcotics trafficking

 In 1959, while serving a sentence at the Green Haven Correctional Facility in Upstate New York, Madonna became acquainted with Nicky Barnes, a young drug dealer from Harlem.
 After their release from prison, Madonna started supplying large quantities of heroin to Barnes.
 Madonna would drop off a car with a trunk full of heroin at a Manhattan parking lot.
 Barnes would pick up the heroin later and exchange it for cash.
 A few days later, Madonna would return to pick up the car with the cash.
 Madonna and Barnes continued this arrangement until 1975, when Madonna was arrested for drug trafficking.
 On December 21, 1976, Madonna was sentenced to 30 years in federal prison.

 In December 1981, while still in prison, Madonna received a summons to testify before a grand jury about narcotics activity in the New York area.
 In two appearances before the grand jury, Madonna refused to testify, even after being granted immunity from self-incrimination.
 The judge finally held Madonna in contempt of court.
 Madonna received an extra 528 days added to his sentence.